AdobeDocs/experience-manager-65.de-DE/help/assets/drm.md

 1. In the [!DNL Assets] console, click the **[!UICONTROL Search]** in the toolbar to display the Omnisearch box.

-1. Klicken Sie mit dem Cursor in das Feld Omniture Search (Suchergebnis) auf die Eingabetaste, um die Seite Search Results (Suchergebnisse) anzuzeigen.
+1. Betätigen Sie bei in das Omnisearch-Feld gesetztem Cursor die Eingabetaste, um die Seite mit den Suchergebnissen anzuzeigen.

    ![chlimage_1-150](assets/chlimage_1-150.png)